-The modal response for all eight options is "0: neither over nor underinvest," and for five of the eight dimensions, it is also the majority response.
+The modal response for all eight dimensions is "0: neither over nor underinvest," and for five of the eight, it is also the majority response.
 The average responses vary narrowly between -0.04 and +0.34.
-Only 12% of respondents believe that there is significant underinvestment in even a single ES issue, and only 18% believe there to be significant overinvestment in even one issue.
-Thus, most fund managers believe that, overall, companies invest in ES optimally.
-This may explain the declining support for ES shareholder proposals: one study found that the proportion of ES resolutions receiving majority support fell from 21% in 2021 to 3% in 2023.
+Only 12% (18%) of respondents believe that there is significant underinvestment (overinvestment) in even a single ES issue.
+Thus, most fund managers believe that, overall, companies invest in ES optimally, which may explain the declining support for ES shareholder proposals.

 However, it is far from the case that investors believe that all companies are dealing with all issues perfectly.
-Only 13% of investors believe companies invest optimally in every ES issue.
+Only 13% of respondents believe companies invest optimally in every ES issue.
 For each issue, at least 40% of investors believe that firms invest either too much or too little.
 This is consistent with investors selectively targeting their ES engagements to specific firms and issues.
 The responses also indicate that investors distinguish between different ES dimensions, rather than viewing ES performance as homogenous: 32% of investors cited both at least one ES dimension on which companies overinvest and at least one on which they underinvest.
+The highest response for overinvestment was for greenhouse gas emissions (44%); for underinvestment it was ecological impacts (28%).